 End of Life Counseling

 Despite the fact that none of us will get out of this life alive, we don’t often put much thought into what the end will look like, or what we want it to look like.
 Thinking about dying can be hard, but it’s often our fear of the unknown that makes it harder.
-Whether you’re looking to talk through some of your fears around illness and dying, or looking to take concrete steps to prepare, these are some of the areas I offer counseling in:
+Whether you’re looking to talk through some of your fears around illness and dying, or looking to take concrete steps to prepare, these are some of the areas we offer counseling in:

 - Navigating family disagreements about care